 Course · 15 credits

-Laboratory exercises and computer exercises in structural biochemistry (3.5 credits): The exercises address all the elements of a typical structure with X-ray crystallography: crystallization, data collection, data processing, structure determination, model construction, refinement and validation.
-A few exercises are performed as demonstrations.
+- Exercises in all critical stages of a typical structure determination using X-ray crystallography: crystallisation, data collection, data processing, structure determination, model construction, refinement and validation

 Closed for applicationsApplication opportunities

 Naturvetarvägen 14 / Sölvegatan 39 A, 223 62 Lund

 lovisa [dot] andersson [at] kilu [dot] lu [dot] se

 To be admitted to the course, students must meet the general entry requirements for higher education and requirements for English proficiency corresponding to English 6 from Swedish upper secondary school, and have passed 90 credits in science courses including courses equivalent to: